 Jamie McDonald is a nationally known social-sector entrepreneur and the founder of Generosity Inc. Jamie serves as an advisor to socially motivated CEOs and visionaries driving large-scale change.
 Jamie partners with leaders at large companies, like Baltimore Gas and Electric, and cutting edge startup execs, like the Conscious Venture Labs.
-From the Campaign for Black Male Achievement to the Belfer Center for Innovation and Social Impact at 92Y to the Center for Urban Families to #GivingTuesday to Light City Baltimore, Jamie counsels game-changing leaders and initiatives.
+From the Campaign for Black Male Achievement to the Belfer Center for Innovation and Social Impact at 92Y to the Center for Urban Families to #GivingTuesday to Light City Baltimore, Jamie counsels game-changing organizations and initiatives.
 In 2015, Jamie was honored to have been invited to speak at the launch of American Philanthropy, the Smithsonian Museum of American History's new permanent collection on philanthropy in the United States.

 Before becoming an entrepreneur, Jamie was a Managing Director at Deutsche Banc Alex.
 Brown, where she enjoyed a 16-year career, and led several groups within investment banking, including the Private Equity Coverage Group, managing relationships with Alex.
 Brown’s private equity clients.

 Jamie places a high priority on civic engagement.
 She has been a longtime Board member of the Center for Urban Families.
 She was the founding Chair of Light City, an international festival of innovation and light, that attracted more than 470,000 people in 2017.
 She continues as Chair of the Labs@LightCity, one of the country's largest and most unique urban innovation conferences.
 She also serves on the boards of Open Society Institute, Impact Hub Baltimore, Venture for America, Johns Hopkins Social Innovation Lab, and #MarylandGivesMore.
 She has previously served on the boards of The Leadership, the Family Tree, Live!
 Baltimore, The Fund for Educational Excellence, and the Police Athletic League (PAL), among others.
 She is a past co-chair of the Tocqueville Campaign ($10,000 gifts) for the United Way of Central Maryland and sat on the national board of the Keewaydin Foundation.